mvn23/pyotgw/README.md

 Get the assigned function of the temperature sensor which is connected to the gateway.

 Returns either `O` for 'Outside Air Temperature' or `R` for 'Return Water Temperature'.

 ---
-##### OpenThermGateway.prio_message(_self_)
-__Not implemented yet.__
-Send a priority message to the boiler.
-Specify a one-time priority message to be sent to the boiler at the first opportunity.
-If the specified message returns the number of Transparent Slave Parameters (TSPs) or Fault History Buffers (FHBs), the gateway will proceed to request those TSPs or FHBs.
-This method supports the following arguments:

-This method is a coroutine.

----
 ##### OpenThermGateway.set_ch_enable_bit(_self_, ch_bit, timeout=OTGW_DEFAULT_TIMEOUT)